 Our recommendations work to establish a strong vision based on the values of equity and justice, and could yield a handful of easy wins that put us more firmly on the path toward achieving greater vision.
-But we must build the momentum and political will to undertake this work, often the largest barrier, we recognize, so that we can rethink not only what public safety, a full education and thriving communities mean, but establish - right here and right now - who has rightful access to the opportunity to truly thrive.
-Many of the more obsolete or outmoded policies currently on the books simply do not have to exist.
-These changes are important to the entire community, and rallying in support of their enactment is work for us all.
+But we must build the momentum and political will to undertake this work - often the largest barrier, we recognize - so that we can rethink not only what public safety; investments in communities; and a fully funded education, mental health and healthcare system mean, but establish - right here and right now - who has rightful access to the opportunity to truly thrive.
 Because we all deserve better.
-To get there, we must be focused on people-created policies - in other words, policies that are driven by the words, experiences and testimonies of our youth, their families, our community members, the formerly incarcerated and justice-impacted mental health workers, stakeholders and actors in the justice systems who recognize the need for change.
+To get there, we must be focused on people-created policies - in other words, policies that are driven by the words, experiences and testimonies of everyday people.